-They cannot belong to the directive instances of the political parties.
+They may not belong to the directive instances of the political parties.
 They enjoy parliamentary immunity.

-The President of the Constitutional Council is appointed by the President of the Republic from among the members that he appointed.
-He has the deciding vote [voix prépondérante] in case of [a] tie [cas de partage].
+The President of the Constitutional Council is appointed by the President of the Republic from among the members that he designated.
+He has the deciding vote [voix prépondérante] in case of [a] tie.